 If you’re using pencils, you’ll want to use a paper that’s thick enough to prevent the pencils from poking through.

 You’ll want to use a paper that can hold up to the medium without warping or bleeding for markers or paint.
 Because of this, watercolor paper is often a good choice for drawings.

 What pencils should I use to draw a cat?

 There is no one “correct” answer to this question, as it depends on your personal preference.
 However, softer pencils may be easier to use for creating fur, while harder pencils can be used to create sharper lines.

 Ultimately, it is up to you to experiment and see what works best for you!
 Many artists also like to use a variety of pencils to create different effects in their drawings.

 Don’t be afraid to experiment with different types of pencils until you find the ones you like.
 If you’re just starting, a basic set of pencils will suffice.

+Is it Easy to Draw a Cat?
 Can I still draw a cat without drawing experience?

 Yes!
 Anyone can create a beautiful cat drawing, regardless of their skill level.
 Just remember to have fun and be creative!
 You can also use reference photos for ideas.
 Remember there are no rules for art, so feel free to express yourself in whatever way you see fit.
 Whether you want to draw an easy cat design, cartoon cat or a cat that’s more realistic, with practice, you’ll be able to create fantastic cat drawings in no time!